jdmartin86/jdmartin86.github.io/news/index.md

 ---

 # News & Activities
-**July, 2023:** Starting as an Adjunct Professor of Computing Science at the University of Alberta.
+**April, 2023:** Appointed as an Adjunct Professor of Computing Science at the University of Alberta.

 **April, 2023:** [Settling the Reward Hypothesis](https://openreview.net/pdf?id=GtoeseQjtY), accepted to ICML 2023 as an oral!